 |Thermal Expansion Coefficient||66.8 – 68.1||µstrain/°F|

 Advantages & Disadvantages –

-- Food Safe and Recyclable: PETG filament is perfectly safe to be used in food containers and beverage bottles.
-It is also fully recyclable, which significantly reduces the adverse effects on the environment, increasing its chances of adoption as environmental safety is one of the topmost priorities.
+- Food Safe and Recyclable: PETG filament is safe to use in food containers and beverage bottles.
+It is also fully recyclable, significantly reducing the adverse effects on the environment and increasing its chances of adoption as environmental safety is one of the top priorities.

 - Easy Coloring: PETG plastic is easily colorable to achieve the desired appearance.
 It is also naturally transparent, which improves its overall applications.

-- Strong as well as cost-effective: PETG’s strength and excellent impact resistance make it ideal for glazing applications as well as high-end displays.
+- Strong as well as cost-effective: PETG’s strength and excellent impact resistance make it ideal for glazing applications and high-end displays.
 That quality also makes it suitable for 3D printing applications like rapid prototypes and signages.

 - Meagre Damaging: polyethylene terephthalate glycol provides great damage resistance that can even compete with polycarbonate, a more popular and mainstream material; however, It is also smooth and easy to fabricate, making it ideal for both practitioners and professionals.

 - Non-Toxic and Odorless: It’s non-toxic and almost odor-free, making it more comfortable to process in any location.

 - No Inaccuracies with Parameters: Accurate parameters are necessary with every thermoplastic, but for PETG, the necessity moves one notch.
 While 3D printing PETG, it is advised to use the correct temperatures.
 Following the attributes set by the material manufacturer and supplier would be the best option.
 Typically a cold base is used with temperatures – 210-260 ºC extruder and 60-80 ºC base.
 For achieving optimum results with 3D printing, a slow printing speed is recommended (30 – 35 mm/s)